Edited, June 29th, 2021.

 Here are a few signs you should get your air ducts cleaned:

-- If you have done significant renovations in your home
+You have done significant renovations in your home

-- If you notice an excess amount of dust on your furniture
+You notice an excess amount of dust on your furniture

-- If there are soot stains around your register
+There are soot stains around your register

-- If your heating and cooling costs begin to increase inexplicably
+Your heating and cooling costs begin to increase inexplicably

 Once you decide to have your air ducts cleaned, it’s important to select the right company to perform the service.
 As with most anything, you get what you pay for when it comes to duct cleaning.
 Low-priced services will use a wet/dry vacuum to clean out the supply duct as far as it can reach and clean out the return air grills.
 This is not the preferred method.